sophiefsadler/community_finding/README.md

 # community_finding

 ## Random Forest Feature Selection Experiments
 You can find all the experiments that have been run so far in jupyter notebooks.
-There 3 folders - Node_Features, Pair_Features, and Community_Features, splitting the code and data into experiments run on these 3 different levels.
+There are 3 folders - Node_Features, Pair_Features, and Community_Features, splitting the code and data into experiments run on these 3 different levels.
 Each of these has 2 subfolders - Notebooks, which contains the jupyter notebook, and Data, which contains the CSV files.
 ### Node Feature Level
 - **Initial Experiment**: The node-level features are described and calculated in the node_feature_calculation notebook.
 The first 5 basic features were compared in the node_feature_ranking notebook.
 - **Additional Features**: An experiment was run with a larger number of features in the node_feature_ranking_v2 notebook.